 The preceding three posts introduced us to Irene's apartment at the art deco Malloch house at 1360 Montgomery Street, #10.
 We learned that the exteriors were filmed at that address but the interiors, in order to optimize sound and lighting, were shot on a studio sound stage.
 In April 2016 CitySleuth was alerted by reader Cynthia that the Montgomery Street apartment was up for sale - the open house allowed him to compare the real apartment with the movie's version.
-(By the way, it quickly sold for $1,500,000).
+(By the way, it was listed for $1,500,000 and sold very quickly).

 Here's the floor plan of the real apartment, a 1 bed 1 bath single floor unit on the 3rd floor.
 At the north side of the house the Filbert Steps head down the hill from street level (the last photo in this earlier post).

 And here's the floor plan, roughly to scale, of the movie set.
 It is still a 1 bed 1 bath unit but there are significant differences, the most obvious being the bedroom which is now upstairs, accessed by a sinuous metal staircase.
 The fireplace has been moved across the living room, as has the kitchen, and there's an added den.
 The bedroom is an unusual shape; CitySleuth surmises it was done this way to create extra space on either side of the bed for the camera crew.